qiubix/DCL_BayesNetwork/test/test_cases.md

 0. NetworkBuilder
 + should build network with only one feature node
 + should have the same number of feature nodes as points in cloud
++ should build network with multiple feature nodes
++ should set default probability values for feature nodes
++ should have only one child node
++ should not have cycles
 - should have unique ids
-+ should build network with multiple feature nodes
 - should fill CPTs acording to number of parents
-+ should set default probability values for feature nodes
-- should have only one child node
-- should not have cycles
 - should have nodes with unique names
 - should build network on new cloud
 - should not build network if one is already being build